clubgamma/Make-the-ReadMe-challenge/README.md

 1. This challenge is only for students studying in CHARUSAT.
 2. Create your profile readme and contribute to this repo, see [contributing.md](https://github.com/clubgamma/Make-the-ReadMe-challenge/blob/main/CONTRIBUTING.md) before contributing.
+3. Submissions are accepted till ***10th October 2021***.
-3. The one readme which we find most creative and informative will be considered as winner and will be awarded GitHub swag.
+4. The one readme which we find most creative and informative will be considered as winner and will be awarded GitHub swag.

 ## Some examples of good readme's